crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 ## Airflow setup

-We assume that a basic Astronomer/Airflow setup is already in place, as described in our [first post](https://community.cratedb.com/t/cratedb-and-apache-airflow-part-one/901) of this series.
-The general idea behind the hot/cold DAG implementation is similar to the one introduced in the [initial data retention post](https://community.cratedb.com/t/cratedb-and-apache-airflow-implementation-of-data-retention-policy/913).
+We assume that a basic Astronomer/Airflow setup is already in place, as described in our {ref}`first post <airflow-export-s3>`.
 Let’s quickly go through the three steps of the algorithm:

 1. `get_policies`: A query on `doc.retention_policies` and `information_schema.table_partitions` identifies partitions affected by a retention policy.
 2. `map_policy`: A helper method transforming the output of `get_policies` into a Python `dict` data structure for easier handling.